Dorset Council permit scheme for road works and street works

 Permit scheme to start

-The permit scheme will come in to operation on 16 January 2020.
-Legal Orders have been passed which make it an obligation for Dorset Council, Statutory Undertakers and their contractors to comply with the Permit scheme.
+The permit scheme came in to operation on 16 January 2020.
+A legal Order has been passed which make it an obligation for Dorset Council, Statutory Undertakers and their contractors to comply with the Permit scheme.

 Introduction and history

 Dorset Council has worked with Saanchi Solutions Limited to develop and implement a Permit scheme for road works and street works to improve reliability of information about activities taking place on the highway network; and reduce inconvenience to road users and the negative impact on the economy from disruption caused by roadworks.

 Under the scheme, promoters will need to ask for permission to work from Dorset Council via an electronic application process before starting activities.
 This does not apply to emergency works which can start immediately, but where an application must follow.

 Permit schemes were bought into existence through the Traffic Management Act in 2004.
 The first scheme launched in Kent in 2009, followed by London in 2010.
 Statutory guidance introduced in 2015 has given greater consistency across all schemes and councils across the country have begun to introduce them.

 Dorset Council received a letter from the Department for Transport in 2018 (which was addressed to all local authorities who weren't running a permit scheme at the time,) giving direction to introduce one by April 2019, which was subsequently extended to April 2020.